pj4533/Pokora/README.md

 Pokora is a video creation platform that combines existing video clips with AI generated video clips, using Stable Diffusion, in a native SwiftUI interface, completely local with no internet access necessary.
 Pokora uses the frames of an input movie to run image to image processing with a Stable Diffusion model.
 Check out [ml-stable-diffusion](https://github.com/apple/ml-stable-diffusion) for the latest CoreML model changes and how to convert models.

-🧙‍♂️ Pokora is named after Hans Pokora, author of many books on collectable psychedelic vinyl.
+🧙‍♂️ Pokora is named after Hans Pokora, author of many books on collectable psychedelic vinyl and the kickstarter of the legend of my favorite psych band [Paternoster](https://www.youtube.com/watch?v=d8yMK5kIq8w).

 ## Features